Go Back

 For the noodles and gravy

-• 600 g fresh wide rice noodles, if using dry rice noodles, use a little less than half the suggested weight
+• 600 g fresh wide rice noodles, if using dry noodles, use a little less than half the weight of fresh noodles

 • 3 cloves garlic, minced